crackodeal/PoC/src/node/README.md

 # Node.js

-Here are some PoC using Node.js for my projects.
-I am a beginner with Node.js trying to utilise it for my needs.
+Here are some proofs of concept (PoCs) using Node.js for my projects.
+As a beginner with Node.js, I am exploring its potential to meet my needs.

 ## SQL API

-My first PoC to create simple and universal REST API for querying MS SQL tables
+My first proof of concept (PoC) is to create a simple and universal REST API for querying MS SQL tables.